tomondre/vre-hub.github.io/docs/auth.md

 Be aware that the browser is configured to store all your uploaded certificates.
 You should therefore check whether the browser is not already using an old certificate, which might be expired.
 If this is the case, delete old certificates and upload your new one.

  - **Chrome**: Navigate to `chrome://settings/security` and following the instructions presented upon selecting `Advanced > Manage Certificates > Import`.
- - **Firefox**: Navigate to `Settings`, search for `Certificates` and clicl on the `View Certificates...` button.
+ - **Firefox**: Navigate to `Settings`, search for `Certificates` and click on the `View Certificates...` button.
 Import the X.509 certificate under the `Your Certificates` tab by finding its location on your local computer.

 Once the certificate has been imported, restart your browser and log into the [ESCAPE IAM](https://iam-escape.cloud.cnaf.infn.it/login).
 A pop-up window allowing you to select the certificate you want to identify with should appear.
 If the pop-up window has appeared, go to your IAM user home page and click on the green `Link certificate` button in the `X.509 certificates` panel.